masternotions/masternotions.github.io/cases/HaleEText.md

 88. Future application of this facially unconstitutional Rule is certain.
 Moreover, because plaintiff is entitled to re-apply for admission to practice law in Illinois, this facially unconstitutional Rule is almost certain to be again applied adversely to him.
 Plaintiff is therefore entitled to declaratory judgment declaring Rule 8.4(a)5 of the Illinois Rules of Professional Conduct to be unconstitutional on its face in violation of the First Amendment and an injunction permanently enjoining future application of this Rule to the extent it prohibits or punishes the exercise of freedom of association.

-WHEREFORE, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count V, declaring Rule 8.4(a)5 to be unconstitutional on its face in violation of the First and Fourteenth Amendments, and permanently enjoining future application of this Rule to prohibit or punish the exercise of freedom of association.
+**WHEREFORE**, Plaintiff prays that the Court enter judgment in his favor against Defendants on this Count V, declaring Rule 8.4(a)5 to be unconstitutional on its face in violation of the First and Fourteenth Amendments, and permanently enjoining future application of this Rule to prohibit or punish the exercise of freedom of association.

 ### COUNT VI
+{: .text-center}

 #### Claim for Judgment Declaring Rule 8.4(a)5 of the Illinois
 Rules of Professional Conduct Unconstitutional as Violative of the
 First Amendment Right to Freedom of statement and for Injunctive Relief

+{:start="89"}
 89. Plaintiff repeats and realleges paragraphs 1 through 53, 55 through 60, 62 through 67, 69 through 75, 77 through 82, and 84 through 88, as if fully set forth herein.

 90. The Supreme Court of Illinois drafted, codified, implemented, enforced, encouraged and sanctioned Rule 8.4(a)5 of the Illinois Rules of Professional Conduct, a statute which is unconstitutional on its face, as it impermissibly infringes upon a bar applicant's and attorneys' First Amendment right to freedom of statement.